debilotserkovskyi/junior_staff/README.md

 # junior_staff
-some my works as junior
+some of my works as junior